Remove chicken skin using a paper towel for better grip.

 When the chicken reaches 145°F it can be brushed with Dr Pepper glaze made by mixing ½ cup of my barbecue sauce, ½ cup of Dr Pepper and 2 TBS of honey.

-A 2nd glazing can be applied in 10 minutes if you want the chicken to be extra sticky.
+Multiple coats can be applied if you want the chicken to be extra sticky.

-When the chicken reaches 165°F it is finished and should be removed from the heat.
+When the chicken reaches 175°F it is finished and should be removed from the heat.

 Serve immediately with warm sauce on the side.